codilime/trex-ansible/README.md

 ## Description

 This repo includes Ansible code to setup/download/install [TRex Traffic Generator](https://trex-tgn.cisco.com).
-It uses custom Docker image, built on top of CentOS.
-It should run on modern Ubuntu, CentOS, Fedora (however in the case of Fedora - you may need to enforce `ansible_python_interpreter=python3` and tune or disable SELinux).
-It will not work on Debian.
+It should work on modern Ubuntu, CentOS, Fedora (however in case of Fedora - you may need to enforce `ansible_python_interpreter=python3` and tune or disable SELinux), but currently we're going to treat seriously only Ubuntu (due to early stage and lack of time).

-Bear in mind that running TRex in docker container requires root privileges due to fact that it needs to compile and insert DPDK module (thus kernel headers must exist in /usr/src of host).
-It also needs configure or replace existing network device drivers.
-Thus, it's runs privileged and with all Linux CAPs included.
-You're warned now.

-Compiling modules in docker with one toolchain (CentOS in this case) against underlying kernel build with presumably another compiler is problematic.
-And because of that it seems like we need to rewrite Ansible code and forget about Docker.
-That will probably happen in future versions.

 Multiple machines may be set up with installer, starting TRex in interactive mode with exposed API on port 4500/4501.
 Installer also supports running multiple TRex instances on libvirt hosts.

 ## Requirements

-* Modern Linux Ubuntu, Fedora or CentOS bare metal or virtual machine with Docker daemon, [Docker SDK](https://docker-py.readthedocs.io/en/stable/) and kernel headers properly installed,
+* Modern Linux Ubuntu (prefferable), Fedora or CentOS bare metal or virtual machine,
 * [Ansible](https://www.ansible.com/) 2.8 or newer on your laptop or any management host where you're  going to run it.

 ## Usage

-Ansible directory contains two playbooks:
+Ansible directory one single playbook with following plays:

+* Setup libvirt machines and install libvirt - this is optional and setting up libvirt host requires `-e '{ enable_libvirt_setup: True }'` - otherwise we assume that libvirt on host is configured and do    not touch that.
-* libvirt.yml - launches TRex virtual machines based on Ubuntu cloud image on libvirt.
-For now, it is controlled by `libvirt_trex_vm_count` variable which say how many instances are launched on each libvirt host (it defaults to 1).
+* Launch TRex libvirt virtual machines - launches TRex virtual machines based on Ubuntu cloud image on libvirt.
+For now it is controlled by `libvirt_trex_vm_count` variable which say how many instances are launched on each libvirt host (it defaults to 1).
 Libvirt with python-libvirt on target machines is    required for this playbook to work.
-This playbook can also set up libvirt on machine, with optional `-e { enable_libvirt_setup: True }' parameter.
-* system.yml - Sets up system dependiences:
-  * kernel headers, modules, python pip,
-  * Docker daemon and python API library
-* trex.yml - downloads and launches a Docker container with TRex in interactive mode.
+* Setup T-Rex Traffic Generator - installs and runs TRex in interactive mode on all hosts in trex      group, including discovered VMs.

-*IMPORTANT:* Running system.yml playbook may *damage* your docker installation, if you already have one.
-Run it on fresh systems only.
-The same applies to setup-all.yml playbook, which imports above playbooks.

 To run Ansible playbooks, you need to prepare inventory and add your host(s) to [trex] group.

 Run it in a standard way:

-    ansible-playbook -i inventory/example/ libvirt.yml -e @extra/vars.yml
+    ansible-playbook -i inventory/example/ setup.yml -e  '{ cleanup_vms: False, enable_libvirt_setup:  True }'
-    ansible-playbook -i inventory/example/ system.yml
-    ansible-playbook -i inventory/example/ trex.yml

-You can also specify parts of a playbook with tags (run with --list-tags to see available tags).
+You can also specify parts of playbook with tags (run with --list-tags to see available tags).

 To force recreation of TRex containers add `-e trex_force_recreate=true` in command line.

 ## Configuration